naritapandhe/Gender-Age-Classification-CNN/README.md

  The script expects: Path to training and testing data.
  Cross validation accuracy is recorded every 1000 iterations.
 Predictions are saved every 1000 iterations to predicted_genders.txt

-2. Based on the gender prediction results, to separate out the data of predicted males and females, execute the script: gender/create_gender_test_based_on_predictions.py
+2. Based on the gender classification results, to separate out the data of predicted males and females, execute the script: gender/create_gender_test_based_on_predictions.py

 3. Once we have separated out the predicted males and females, we can then feed them gender-based age classifiers to get the age.
 Inorder to do so, execute the script:
   1. python age/train_n_test_male_model.py #Execute this for predicted males
-  2. python age/train_n_test_female_model.py #Execute this for predicted females
+  2. python age/train_n_test_female_model.py #Execute this for predicted females For both the scripts, cross validation accuracy is recorded every 1000 iterations.
+Predictions are saved every 1000 iterations to predicted_X_age_prediction.txt X -> can be either males or females.